1varunvc/BeatsV1/README.md

   }
       or removing just the "|" from the anchor tag, 'causes the navigation bar to get thin.
 That is, 'padding' gets reduced.

+   -'ml-auto' class, used to align list items in navbar, changed to 'ms-auto' to fit BS5 standards.
+   ['ml-auto' class exists in in BS4. 'ms-auto' class exists in in BS5.]